FluentLenium/FluentLenium/docs/docs/test-runners.md

 ```

 Using a `FluentStandalone` instance is quite verbose because of the need to repeat the instance name before each
 instruction.
-If it's a probleme for your, you should consider extending `FluentStandaloneRunnable`.
+If it's a problem for you, you should consider extending `FluentStandaloneRunnable`.

 ### FluentStandaloneRunnable